PythWare/Aldnoah-Engine/README.md

 Modded files do not have to be the same size as the original, Aldnoah Engine supports dynamic file sizes so if your mod is larger/smaller than the original file/files that's not an issue.
 Another thing, the Mod Manager can apply mods without needing to recompress the files.
 The games can load decompressed versions of compressed assets.

 <img width="1475" height="948" alt="ae1" src="https://github.com/user-attachments/assets/5cae2e98-d41e-418d-8c8d-5f636ddbd402" />

-# What is needed

-Python 3 installed, also Pillow which is a Python Imaging Library.
-To install Pillow, open a command prompt and type `pip install pillow`

-If you want to make audio mods (replacing/adding new audio such as voiced audio, sounds, music, etc) you will need Harklight which is in my Kybernes Tools repository https://github.com/PythWare/Kybernes-Tools

-Noesis and specifically Joschuka's noesis files (https://github.com/Joschuka/Project-G1M) are needed if you want to view/convert G1M/G1T files.
-It's important to know the G1M/G1T formats have changed over the years across games so porting G1M/G1T files from other Koei Tecmo games may require some additional legwork. eArmada8 made a G1M tool for gust games that also works for other Koei Tecmo games so you may want to view it as well https://github.com/eArmada8/gust_stuff.

-G1T Krieger (my tool for modding G1T files as well as converting them) will be released at a later date so for now rely on Noesis/eArmada8's G1T tool until G1T Krieger releases.

-# How to use Aldnoah Engine

-Launch the GUI via main.pyw.
-You can double click it or run through cmd but i'd just double click the file.
-I highly recommend backing up your game files before using Aldnoah Engine.

 # Supported games (currently only PC games)